tolitius/mount/doc/differences-from-component.md

 Mount allows adding `defstates` _incrementally_, the same way you would add functions to an application.

-### Code navigation (vi, emacs, IDE..)
+### Code navigation

-Navigation between functions in Component can't really be done without Components themselves.
-Since in Component a function usually references another function via a map lookup: `(:function component)`.
-This is not a big deal, but it changes the way IDE / editors are used to navigate the code by adding that extra step.
+Component changes the way the code is structured.
+Depending on the size of the code base, and how rich the dependency graph is, Component might add a good amount of cognitive load.
+To a simple navigation from namespace to namespace, from function to function, Components add, well..
+"Components" that can't be ignored when [loading the codebase in one's head](http://paulgraham.com/head.html)

-Since Mount relies on Clojure namespaces and `:require`/`:use`, the navigation accorss functions / states is exactly the same with or without Mount: there are no extra click/mental steps.
+Since Mount relies on Clojure namespaces (`:require`/`:use`), navigation accorss functions / states is exactly the same with or without Mount: there are no extra mental steps.

 ### Starting and stopping _parts_ of an application